Quaternion-Domain Super MDS for Robust 3D Localization: Conclusion

 \subsubsection{Simulation Results Without Missing Data}

-Based on the above simulation conditions, we have compared the localization accuracy of the conventional \ac{SMDS} and the proposed \ac{QD-SMDS} algorithms under both \textbf{Scenario I} and \textbf{Scenario II} described in Section IV-A. Fig. \ref{fig:SMDSvsQDSMDS_scenarioI} shows the localization accuracy comparison between \ac{SMDS} and \ac{QD-SMDS} in \textbf{Scenario I}.
-The horizontal axis represents the standard deviation of the Gamma-distributed distance measurements, as defined in~\eqref{eq:pdf_d}, while the vertical axis indicates the averaged estimation error, as defined in~\eqref{eq:mse}.
-The results are plotted for various angular measurement errors $\epsilon\in \left\{10^\circ,20^\circ,30^\circ,40^\circ,50^\circ\right\}$.
+Based on the above simulation conditions, we have compared the localization accuracy of the conventional \ac{SMDS} and the proposed \ac{QD-SMDS} algorithms under both \textbf{Scenario I} and \textbf{Scenario II} described in Section IV-A. Fig. \ref{fig:SMDSvsQDSMDS_scenarioI} and { \ref{fig:SMDSvsQDSMDS_scenarioI_CDF}} show the localization accuracy comparison between \ac{SMDS} and \ac{QD-SMDS} in \textbf{Scenario I}. {In Fig.~\ref{fig:SMDSvsQDSMDS_scenarioI}}, the horizontal axis represents the standard deviation of the Gamma-distributed distance measurements, as defined in~\eqref{eq:pdf_d}, while the vertical axis indicates the averaged estimation error, as defined in~\eqref{eq:mse}.
+The results are plotted for various angular measurement errors $\epsilon\in \left\{10^\circ,20^\circ,30^\circ,40^\circ,50^\circ\right\}$. {In Fig.~\ref{fig:SMDSvsQDSMDS_scenarioI_CDF}, the horizontal axis represents the average estimation error, whereas the vertical axis shows the empirical \ac{CDF}, \textit{i.e.}, the fraction of errors that do not exceed $\xi$ meters.
+The results are shown for two combinations of angular and distance measurement errors, $(\sigma_d,\epsilon)=\{(1,20^\circ),(4,50^\circ)\}$. }

-When the angle error is small ($\epsilon = 10^\circ$ and $20^\circ$), we can observe that the relative performance of the two methods varies depending on the distance error.
-The \ac{QD-SMDS} algorithm outperforms the \ac{SMDS} algorithm up to $\sigma_d = 1.0$ [m] for $\epsilon=10^\circ$, and up to $\sigma_d = 1.8$ [m] for $\epsilon=20^\circ$.
+When the angle error is small ($\epsilon = 10^\circ$ and $20^\circ$), we can observe {in Fig.~\ref{fig:SMDSvsQDSMDS_scenarioI} } that the relative performance of the two methods { in terms of the average estimation error} varies depending on the distance error.
+The \ac{QD-SMDS} algorithm outperforms the \ac{SMDS} algorithm up to $\sigma_d = 1.0$ m for $\epsilon=10^\circ$, and up to $\sigma_d = 1.8$ m for $\epsilon=20^\circ$.
 However, as the distance error increases further, \ac{SMDS} begins to achieve higher accuracy.
 This behavior can be attributed to the fact that when angle errors are minimal, the \ac{GEK} matrix can be constructed with high precision, making aggressive noise suppression via low-rank truncation less critical.
-Furthermore, \ac{SMDS}, which requires fewer (and noisy) parameters to construct the \ac{GEK} matrix, becomes advantageous under such conditions.
+Furthermore, \ac{SMDS}, which requires fewer (and noisy) parameters to construct the \ac{GEK} matrix, becomes advantageous under such conditions. {This limitation of \ac{QD-SMDS} defines its operating regime, in which conventional \ac{SMDS} alone may be sufficient to achieve high accuracy when the angular measurement errors are small.}